stevehemingway/newblog/content/2016/160515 Knebworth Parish News June.docx.md

 a lecturer and mentor at the University of Hertfordshire, helping set up and develop a range of businesses.
 Steve also has an interest in health matters, and previously work as a nurse at the Lister Hospital.

-Please contact Steve using the contact details below.

 **NHDC New Civic Year**